 - Step 4: Simmer on stove-top for 2 – 3 hours, or until pork and hominy are tender.

-How To Eat and Serve New Mexico Posole
+How To Serve It.

-Just grab your favorite soup bowls and add a big scoop of posole.
+Just grab your favorite soup bowls and add a big scoop of pork posole.
 Offer a variety of toppings to pass at the table.
 You can also include warmed flour or corn tortillas.

 Pork Posole Toppings